Marcus Semien Player Props: Rangers vs. Cardinals

 Marcus Semien At The Plate

-- Among the qualified hitters in baseball, he ranks 13th in batting average, 19th in on-base percentage, and 22nd in slugging.
+- He ranks 12th in batting average, 17th in on base percentage, and 21st in slugging among qualifying hitters in MLB.

-- Semien is batting .348 with one homer during his last outings and is on a 23-game hitting streak.
+- Semien enters this game on a 24-game hitting streak.
+During his last games, he's hitting .409 with one homer.

-- In 30 games this year (51.7%), Semien has picked up an RBI, and in 11 of those games (19.0%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Semien has driven in a run in 31 games this year (52.5%), including 11 games with more than one RBI (18.6%).
+He has also driven home three or more of his team's runs in five contests.

-- In 38 of 58 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.